Definition

 2. How much action constitutes an attempt?

-Simply formulating a plan in one’s mind is not sufficient to constitute an attempt.3 The suspect actually has to take some direct action — an “overt” act — towards achieving the crime.
+Simply formulating a plan in one’s mind is not sufficient to constitute an attempt.3 You actually have to take some direct action — an “overt” act — towards achieving the crime.

 Example: Jenny is mad at her co-worker Kevin and spikes his sandwich with a serving of ex-lax to give him a stomachache.
 Kevin senses something is up and inspects his sandwich before taking a bite.
 He finds the Ex-lax and calls the police, who then arrest Jenny for attempted battery (NRS 200.481) because she 1) intended to commit battery on Kevin, and 2) went through the motions of inflicting unlawful physical force on Kevin via spiking his sandwich.
 Had Kevin eaten sandwich, then Jenny could be charged with battery since the attempt succeeded.